zoyamasood/ds2002-course/labs/lab3-scripts.md

 import os
 ```

-To set a variable, declare the `var` name and give it a value.
-NOTE that `env` variables must be `string` data only.
+To set a variable, declare the `var` name and assign it a value.
+NOTE that `env` variables MUST be `string` data only.
 Here are some examples:
 ```python3
 import os